Last Updated on

-- If you feel any pain while stretching, you should stop your stretch immediately, and not go through with it.
+- If you feel any pain while stretching, you should stop stretching immediately, and not go through with it.

-- Inhale as you return to your starting position while stretching.
+- Inhale as you return to starting position while stretching.

 - Do not lie on your back, especially after stretching.
 This can result in the cutting off of blood flow to the uterus, and cause lightheadedness and low blood pressure.